Postcode area: NR13.

 Is Acle a good place to live?

-Acle is a thriving village located in the Broadland district of Norfolk, positioned strategically between the vibrant city of Norwich and the popular holiday destination of Great Yarmouth.
-This dynamic community of approximately 2,500 residents has earned its distinctive title…
+Acle is a active village located in the Broadland district of Norfolk, positioned strategically between the lively city of Norwich and the popular holiday destination of Great Yarmouth.

 How far is Acle from Norwich?